Zipcoder/reveal-slides.tcus/md/intro-to-oop-object-relations.md

 -
 ## Association<br>("has-reference-to-a")
 * Indicates that a class holds a reference to another instance of a class.
-* In Java, it can be implemented through the use of an _instance field_ or _parameter list_.
+* In Java, it can be implemented through the use of an _instance field_.
 * Can be bi-directional with each class holding a reference to the other.
 * Is achieved through the more specific associative relations:
 	* Aggregation